Xamarsia/sellify/packages/tailwind-config/README.md

 ### Postcss

-Add the following import to your postcss.config.mjs file.
+Add the following import to the postcss.config.mjs file.

 ```mjs
 import { postcssConfig } from "@sellify/tailwind-config/postcss";